-Solidarity is more than just sitting at home doing nothing, wearing a mask when leaving the house, watching others and pointing fingers without even bothering looking into the life, health or financial situation of that particular person, community or country.
+Solidarity is more than just sitting at home doing nothing, wearing a mask when leaving the house, watching others and pointing fingers without even bothering to look into the life, health or financial situation of that particular person, community or country.
 Solidarity is easy that way.
 Even easy to recognize: Look, I am wearing a mask, therefore I care.
-In the western world we pat ourselves on the back for doing nothing.
-After all, we are winning the war against the corona virus and you can be either with us or against us.
+In the western world, we pat ourselves on the back for doing nothing.
+After all, we are winning the war against the coronavirus and you can be either with us or against us.
 Truth be told, staying at home just won’t cut it.

 Let’s show some solidarity to those in financial despair

-Granted, enough is being done with regards to actual disease.
+Granted, enough is being done with regards to an actual disease.
 Keep your physical distance, by all means, stay at home completely, but show some empathy and support for those people who can’t afford this luxury.
 There are people depending on jobs that require them to leave the house and there are many more people (on a worldwide scale) who lost their jobs completely.
-Official numbers focus on the formal job market, but in many so-called “developing” countries large parts of the population hardly get by with very little income from informal jobs on a day to day basis.
+Official numbers focus on the formal job market but in many so-called “developing” countries large parts of the population hardly get by with very little income from informal jobs on a day-to-day basis.

 Let’s show some solidarity to those in essential jobs

 By that, we don’t mean clapping at your windows and balconies once a week or even every day.
 Let’s make sure the essential work is paid fairly.
 Canadian Prime Minister Justin Trudeau’s office has announced extra pay in 2020 for essential workers earning less than $2,500 per month.
 In New Zealand Foodstuffs announced:

 Supermarket workers will be paid 10 percent extra for working through the lockdown, while vulnerable workers can stay home on paid special leave.